Skip to main content

 We seek to fund a diverse set of projects that leverage cloud technology for mission impact across the nonprofit sector.
 All mission and cause areas are welcome, excluding ineligible organizations listed above.

-• We will extend second-round applications by invitation only, based on the evaluation of first-round applications.
-Organizations who are invited to the second round will be provided instructions to submit full proposals for either the Momentum to Modernize or Go Further, Faster award categories.
+• We will extend Round Two applications by invitation only, based on the evaluation of Round One applications.
+Organizations who are invited to the Round Two will be provided instructions to submit full proposals for either the Momentum to Modernize, Go Further, Faster, or the Pathfinder award categories.
 Organizations may only submit one project for the category selected.
-Full proposal instructions will be provided to second-round applicants only at the time of notification.
+Full proposal instructions will be provided to Round Two applicants only at the time of notification.

 AWS will judge proposals based on factors that include: